Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 CHOIR

 The Lycoming College Choir is open to all students who would like to sing in an ensemble setting.
 Emphasis is on performing quality choral literature while developing good vocal technique.
 Students are allowed a maximum of one Ensemble credit per semester.
 A student who is only enrolled in Choir should register for MUS 168B (one credit).
 A student may belong to two ensembles, choosing either Orchestra or Band as the second ensemble.
 Such a student then registers for MUS 168A (1/2 credit) plus either MUS 167A (Orchestra - 1/2 credit) or MUS 169A (Band - 1/2 credit).
-If a student has auditioned and been selected for the Chamber Choir (no credit available), he/she should register for MUS 168C in addition to registering for the Lycoming College Choir.
+Students who have auditioned and been selected for the Chamber Choir (no credit available), should register for MUS 168C in addition to registering for the Lycoming College Choir.

 169